 In this report, we highlight one of the largest media organizations in the world, The Sky Group.
 Sky fully understand the complexities of running a geographically dispersed and multidimensional business as much as anyone.
-On page 10 Tony Kirsch speaks exclusively with Dawn Shackleton -Head of Online Brand Protection at Sky on about what it means to manage digital IP in the modern world, and how their use of .sky is helping them overcome a range of challenges.
+On page 10 Tony Kirsch speaks assistance or even if you just want exclusively with Dawn Shackleton -Head of Online Brand Protection at Sky on about what it means to manage digital IP in the modern world, and how their use of .sky is helping them overcome a range of challenges.
 This is a must read for IP managers and TLD operators and helps to identify strategies that help stimulate usage of your .brand TLD.